Skip to navigation Skip to content

 • results in a retrospective change of the immunisation requirements from a No to a Yes, then

-• the DOE can be no earlier than 1 July of the financial year prior to the date of the determination
+• the date of effect (DOE) can be no earlier than 1 July of the financial year before the date of the determination

 This limiting provision does not apply to reassessments where there is change to the income details from either: